BiqianCheng/Bash-like-CLI/README.md

    The redirection connector class.
 It will redirect the input and output according to the specific operators.

+ * CPipeConnector

+   The piple connector class.
+It will implement the pipe function between system calls.

  * CSpeparatorConnector

    The semicolon connector class.
 It will implement the function of the semicolon connector in the input string.